technical-task123/tech-task/README.md

 - see result
 - run php unit test

-# Ready for max:
+# Finalised files:
 - src/GlobalFunction/GlobalFunctionLib/Base/CreateObject.php
-- apache.conf (full ready) - way of my thinks and result.
+- apache.conf  - way of my thinks and result.
-- test (only few tests):
+- Dockerfile

+# Especially files
-    - Lib/CreateObject/CreateObjectBaseTest as example for easy check and remember:
+- test/Lib/CreateObject/CreateObjectBaseTest.php as example of easy check and for remember:
   - what class has changed namespace (specially or accidentally(!))
-    - main - only for verify success result.
+  - what class has ceased to exist.
+- test/Lib/CreateObject/CreateObjectAdditionalTest.php as example of right relations in tests:
+  - tests where called method "run" have not reason call while test for method "run" is not successfully.
+  - when possible used DRY for tests.
+  - used data providers for compact cover of most possible situations.

+# Useful test
+   - /test/indexTest.php verify stdout and stderr after call public/index.php.

 # Integrated thoughts in the project:
 - comment thoughts in appropriate places.
 It helps to self and another developer